Some Other Links

 My curriculum vita (PDF file)

-If you have a specific question, use the search box at left.
+If you have a specific question, use the search box (top of page at right).
 Otherwise, I suggest you start with the Topics page, or browse the family, genus, and species accounts.
 The site covers conifers, ginkgo and gnetophytes (Ephedra, Gnetum, and Welwitschia) in detail.
 Although they are gymnosperms, in recent years I have neglected the cycads because an excellent site, The Cycad Pages, exists to provide the same sort of information that I would otherwise have to collect.

 For all place names I use the common English name (e.g., "Spain" instead of "España").
 I try to name every nation that each species is native to.
 For species native to Canada, the United States, Mexico, Australia, and China, I try to name every state or province that each species is native to.
 Abbreviations are not used.
 This information will help you in geographic searches.
 For instance, to find all the gymnosperms native to Iowa, simply type in the search term "Iowa."

 The Database is not a "real" database.
-I tried running it with Microsoft Access, but over a period of years, I gradually decided that the uniform organization provided by a database is not especially useful for the purposes of the Gymnosperm Database.
-So, nowadays it simply consists of a large collection of HTML files (W3C compliant HTML 4.01, put together with PHP).
+It simply consists of a large collection of HTML files (W3C compliant HTML 4.01, put together with PHP).
 The benefit of this is that I spend more time writing about gymnosperms and less time programming.
-The website code is mostly written with BBEdit, which is very good software if you like to program in code.

 Links to citations pop up an a small window, like this.
 Links to photos also generally pop up in a window, though a few take you offsite.
 Onsite links take you directly to the linked page, while offsite links open in a new browser window (or a new tab).